Ha1fDead/Worldbuilder/readme.md

 2. I learned a ton about `package.json` formats and behaviors
 3. I learned even more about SSH Key management

+This project was remerged and can be viewed here: https://github.com/Ha1fDead/Portal0/tree/master/src/client/worldbuilder

 ## Using

 To use the worldbuilder, you'll have to bundle the files yourself.
 For rollup, you'll want to do something like: